R&H Logo

 When is a denial in bad faith?

-In Colorado, bad faith is generally seen as an insurer’s unreasonable refusal to pay a claim and act in good faith.
+In Colorado, bad faith is generally an insurer’s unreasonable refusal to pay a claim and act in good faith.
 The following actions constitute bad faith:

 The insurance company asked for evidence that was burdensome to obtain without an expressed reason for doing so.
 C.R.S.
 10-3-1115(2)

-The insurance company denied a claim by incorrectly applying an exclusion clause that didn’t truly fit the situation.
-Misrepresenting the benefits, advantages, conditions, or terms of an insurance policy is illegal.
+The insurance company denied a claim by incorrectly applying an exclusion clause that didn’t fit the situation.
+Misrepresenting an insurance policy's benefits, advantages, conditions, or terms is illegal.
 C.R.S.
 10-3-1104 (1)(a)(I)

 Poor communication